 Aiming to inspire

-The game is built with a combined passion for games, science, and technology.
 Through a playful story line that is packed with scientific and technological references, the game aims to simultaneously provide an engaging game experience and inspire an increased interest in science and technology.
-After all, solving puzzles is what research and engineering is all about!

 History